DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 Now that you know how your data is structured in the graph database you might already have ideas on what kind of information you want to retrieve from your 'corpus'.

 **Using the TransliterationApplication but refusing to use Cypher is a waste of time!**
-Cypher is the SQL oriented query langauge for neo4j graph databases. https://neo4j.com/developer/cypher-query-language/
+Cypher is the SQL oriented query language for neo4j graph databases. https://neo4j.com/developer/cypher-query-language/

 It can really help you to find quickly what you are looking for but you have to get into it a little bit and design your corpus accordingly.
 TODO: Add links to the following resources!